NicolaGabriele/nicolagabriele/content/authors/admin/_index.md

 ## About Me

-I am a PhD student of Information and Communication Technologies at the University of Calabria.
-I achieved a master's degree in Computer Engineering with focus on Artificial Intelligence and Machine Learning.
-My thesis explore using Low-rank Adaptation to build an efficient procedure for LLMs distillation.
+I am a PhD student in Information and Communication Technologies at the University of Calabria.
+I achieved a Master’s degree in Computer Engineering, with a focus on Artificial Intelligence and Machine Learning.
+My thesis explores the combined use of Low-rank Adaptation and meta-learning to enhance both the efficiency and accuracy of knowledge distillation from LLMs.